Achieving CIS Security Controls 1 & 2 in Asset Management

 What is CIS in Asset Management?

 The benefits of achieving CIS Security Controls 1 & 2 include increased protection for company assets.
 CIS compliance also improves IT service levels, quality assurance, and accountability.
 CIS helps with developing comprehensive business continuity plans that help with disaster recovery.
-The CIS security controls allow the organization to have a better understanding of risks and threats to critical assets.

 CIS Implementation Groups

-CIS implementation groups are recommended guidance parameters for prioritizing implementation of CIS critical security controls.
+CIS implementation groups are recommended guidance parameters for prioritizing the implementation of CIS critical security controls.
 Each of the three implementation groups builds on the previous and includes multiple individual controls.

 CIS Controls Implementation Group 1

 Implementation Group 1 (or IG1) could be considered the 'essentials' of cybersecurity.
 It includes basics like cyber hygiene and helps companies achieve the minimum standards of information security, applicable to nearly all enterprises at every level.
 The Center for Internet Security describes it as the 'on-ramp' to the CIS controls.
-It consists of 56 cyber defense Safeguards in all, designed to provide the most basic level of defense against the most common types of attacks.
+It consists of 56 cyber defense Safeguards designed to provide the most basic level of defense against the most common types of attacks.

 CIS Controls Implementation Group 2